 An epidural corticosteroid injection is a fairly straightforward procedure:

-In addition, contrast dye is injected at the site to ensure that the medication will be traveling precisely to where it needs to go in the epidural space.
+In addition, contrast dye is injected at the site before the medication to ensure that the medication will be traveling precisely to where it needs to go in the epidural space.

 The doctor will inject the corticosteroid medication itself, often along with a local anesthetic to help with pain relief.